Top Toxic Tort Lawyer Philadelphia

 • “A firm that keeps setting new records” – Harvard Law School

-Toxic substances are found everywhere - in the water, air, ground, and the walls of people’s homes.
+Toxic substances are found everywhere — in the water, air, ground, and walls of our homes.
 Chemical plants, refineries, factories, railroad yards, electrical towers, transformers, landfills, mines, shipyards, hospitals, lakes, and streams have all become sources of toxicity.

-Homes insulated with asbestos, painted with lead-based paint, or walls that are growing mold from water damage can be a source of toxins that, over the years, result in permanent and irreversible health conditions.
+Homes insulated with asbestos, painted with lead-based paint, or with walls growing mold from water damage can be sources of toxins that, over the years, result in permanent and irreversible health conditions.
 The fact that the adverse effects of toxic exposure may not be evident for many years makes toxic tort cases a challenge to prove.

 Well-known examples of toxic tort litigation that in recent years have come into public view are cases involving exposure to asbestos, groundwater contamination, second-hand smoke, pharmaceutical drugs, and radiation experiments on human subjects.